Lifesight Web Data | Global web browsing & activity data feed (4.2 Billion records)

 What are similar data types to Web Traffic Data?

 Web Traffic Data is similar to Semantic Website Data, News Data, IP Address Data, Web Scraping Data, and Clickstream Data.
-These data categories are commonly used for Keyword Analytics and Web Traffic Data analytics.
+These data categories are commonly used for Keyword Analytics and Competitor Analytics.